Skall34/simweb/Documentation/INSTALLATION_EN.md

 ---

-*Guide created with ❤️ by the SkyWings community*
+*Guide created with ❤️ by the flight simulation community*
 *Version 2.0 - November 2025*